 4. Bathe your dog regularly

 Give your dog regular baths.
-Find the right time for bath and use a proper ph-balanced dog shampoo.
+Find the right time for a bath and use a proper ph-balanced dog shampoo.
 This can help with shedding because it will help you remove the hair that you couldn`t with just brushing.
 Use bath products that are good for your dog and that can help you easily remove loose hair.
 Always rinse your dog`s coat thoroughly.

 The final word